giangpen/B.S.E.I./README.md

 This repository showcases the source code associated with my master's thesis at the Ecole nationale des chartes in Paris.
 Its primary goal is to explore a prestigious collection of bulletins from the Society of Study in Indochina, containing over 1000 articles gathered between 1880 and 1975.

-The source code includes a Python file for extracting textual data from images using the Kraken OCR, as well as a Python script for preprocessing and formatting the corpus data into JSON format.
+The source code includes a Python file **kraken_code.py** for extracting textual data from images using the Kraken OCR, as well as a Python script for preprocessing and formatting the corpus **collection_data.py** into JSON format.
 We leverage Jupyter Notebook for text processing and various techniques in corpus exploration.

 The primary work is organized into separate files: